mbouda/genUpscAlg/readme.md

 # genUpscAlg

+Copyright to all source code in this repository is retained by the author.
+This work is licensed under a Creative Commons Attribution CC-BY-NC-SA 4.0 International License.
+The full terms and conditions of the license can be found here: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.

-The code in this repository (run from the driveGenAlgTest.m script) performs a series of tests comparing upscaled solutions to full-network solutions for several simple, synthetic networks.
+The code in this repository (run from the driveGenAlgTest.m script) performs a series of tests comparing upscaled solutions to full-network solutions for several synthetic networks generated with CPlantBox (https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox).
+The code currently runs without error on all testing examples included here.

-One funciton called but not included is popJCMP.m, which is contained in the dropbox folder exactKcomp/martinCode, maintained by Jan Vanderborght at Juelich.

-Generality and efficiency issues are noted in the issues section of the repository.
-It can be shown theoretically that all generality issues can be overcome.
+Further generality and efficiency issues are noted in the issues section of the repository.
+It can be shown theoretically that all known generality issues can be overcome.
+The algorithm can be beta-tested (or used) on root systems not included in the test set (formated as vtp outputs from CPlantBox) from the driveRSAUpsc.m script.

-An important analytical (theoretical) result contained in the mbouda/synth repository (in the file "symCombPsiS.m") is a proof that the present upscaling approach can be extended to cases where soil water potential is not uniform within a soil 'layer' (or region, more broadly).
-In this case, so long as a (weighted\*) average soil water potential is used, the upscaling is possible (numerical code not included here).
-If performed, the resulting calculations with upscaled parameters will yield correct values for (weighted\*) mean xylem water potentials in a region and the resulting flows.

-\*weights are the total radial conductance of each root segment, so Kr\*S, where Kr is the soil-root conductance per unit length and S is the total segment length.
+Comments, requests, and use in beta-testing mode is welcome; please contact the author at martin.bouda@ibot.cas.cz with any queries.